Gunnedah: Media

+Subscription Television services are provided by Foxtel.

 Transport

 The Oxley Highway and the Kamilaroi Highway both pass through Gunnedah, for a short distance, concurrently.
 The Oxley Highway leads to Tamworth in the east and Coonabarabran to the west.
 The Kamilaroi Highway leads to Quirindi to the south-east and Boggabri to the north-west.

 Railway station

-Gunnedah railway station is situated on the Mungindi (or North West) railway line, 475 km from Sydney.
+Gunnedah railway station is situated on the Mungindi railway line, 475 km from Sydney.
 The station, opened in 1879, consists of a substantial station building on a single side platform, a passing loop and small goods yard.
 There are also sidings serving an adjacent flour mill.
 To the west of the station there are extensive sidings serving grain silos and loop sidings serving coal loading facilities.
 For a brief three-year period after the railway arrived in Gunnedah it was the railhead until construction was completed to Boggabri and then to Narrabri South Junction in 1882.
 Currently a single daily Xplorer diesel railmotor operating between Sydney and Moree serves the station.